Skip to main content

 Apps with Higher Risk Permissions

-For each flagged app, you should consider:
+For each flagged app, ask:

 • Are the permissions proportional?
 An app that needs calendar access but also requests email read permissions deserves scrutiny.